-Eight Suggestions for Making the other 364 Days Special!
+Eight Suggestions for Making 364 Days Special!

-My friend said to me the other day, “are you ready for the great high feast?”
-I looked at her confused and then realized she was talking about Mother’s Day!
+My friend said to me, “are you ready for the great high feast?”
+I looked at her confused and realized she was talking about Mother’s Day!
 For some of us, it is the best day of the year, but for many others, high expectations can leave a mom feeling disappointed and upset the day after!
-I’ll admit, there have been times when I had hurt feelings and was disappointed in how the day went as the children went back to school and my husband to work and I was left with a messy house, but this is no way to kick off the rest of the year!
+I’ll admit, there have been times when I had hurt feelings and was disappointed in how the day went as the children went back to school and my husband went to work, and I was left with a messy house, but this is no way to kick off the rest of the year!

 - The Perfect Sunday- For many families, this day involves wonderful meals, family time, and going to Mass is a priority.
 Isn’t this a great formula for every Sunday?
 Just think, every Sunday can be a day of rest, relaxation, family time, and an opportunity to honor each other.
-Sorry moms, you might not get center stage every Sunday but I think you would agree, better life balance will lead to a happier life.
+Sorry moms, you might not get center stage every Sunday, but I think you would agree better life balance will lead to a happier life.

 - Gifts do not fill the soul on Mother’s Day- you might need to hit the reset button if you are crying about the gifts given.
 I suppose you need something that badly; I suggest that you don’t wait for your family to read your mind.
 Go out and get your needs met.
 Holidays like this one are more about slowing down, taking time to be with those that love you, and reflecting on the gift of family.
 We’ve shifted the focus to expressing feelings through cards and actions in our house.
 Having the children show appreciation through their words or deeds, such as helping in the kitchen, goes much farther than a significant gift.
 I appreciate an extra house project done in “honor of mother” and words of kindness.
 Hint – This formula is doable for the rest of the year too!